Lab Members

 Lab Director

-Frederick Lang, M.D., is the chair and director of clinical research of Neurosurgery at The University of Texas MD Anderson Cancer Center.
+Frederick Lang, M.D., is the chair and director of clinical research of Neurosurgery at UT MD Anderson.
 He joined the faculty in 1996 after completing the Neurosurgical Oncology Fellowship with the department.
-He is an NIH-funded, translational researcher who has published extensively on gene, viral, and cellular therapies for brain tumors, and is principal investigator on multiple clinical trials that investigate these new approaches.
+He is an NIH-funded, translational researcher who has published extensively on gene, viral and cellular therapies for brain tumors, and he is principal investigator on multiple clinical trials that investigate these new approaches.
 He is a past president of the Society of Neuro-Oncology and past chair of the AANS/CNS Section on Tumors.
 He has published more than 150 peer-reviewed articles and book chapters and has served on the editorial board of several prominent journals.
-Currently, he serves as the PI for MD Anderson’s Brain Cancer SPORE grant, one of only five such federally funded grants in the country, and co-leader of MD Anderson’s Glioblastoma Moon Shot™.
+Currently, he serves as the PI for UT MD Anderson’s Brain Cancer SPORE grant, one of only five such federally funded grants in the country.

 Joy Gumin